davidporter-id-au/s3-misuse-shoutings/readme.md

 #### what does it do?

+It's triggered by cloudtrail events, firing when "CreateBucket" or "PutBucketAcl" events are detected.

 It scans bucket creation and ACL modification events for bad behaviour.
 If detected, it presently notifies slack, but it could just as easily trigger pagerduty or something similar.

 #### What does it check for?